Analysis and outputs from the Maternity Digital Maturity Assessment (DMA) project.

 - access to their personal maternity record online, giving them greater visibility, control and understanding of their health and related information

-- access to trusted information about pregnancy with increased ownership and improved outcomes for safety and maternity experience
+- access to trusted information about pregnancy with increased ownership and a better, safer maternity experience

 - fewer barriers between the health care professionals and the woman - it also has the potential to include critical reminders around screening, immunisations and appointments during pregnancy